 Choosing the right software for your customer service isn’t easy.
-There are a lot of companies in the space, in particular those labelling themselves helpdesks, of which Zendesk is probably the most well-known, so we thought we’d take some time to show you how we’re different from them and why, ultimately, you shouldn’t choose a ticketing system.
+There are a lot of companies in the space labelling themselves as helpdesks, of which Zendesk is probably the most well-known.
+So, we thought we’d take some time to show you how we’re different from them and why you ultimately shouldn’t choose a ticketing system.

-Now, both Zendesk and Dixa offers what’s stated in those first two bullet points, but we’re fundamentally simpler than Zendesk.
+Now, both Zendesk and Dixa offer what’s stated in those first two bullet points, but we’re fundamentally simpler than Zendesk.
 And more affordable.
 Read on for the main differences as we see them.

 Zendesk was born as an IT-helpdesk.
 That means their solution is made for customer service organizations who run at least two tiers of support: Those on the frontline who talk to the customer and those in other departments who end up solving the customer’s issue.
 If your support isn’t organized in this way, working with tickets is a waste of your time.
 Even if it is, in some cases you still shouldn’t be looking for a ticketing system.